 Doctor of Philosophy

-|Structure:||Research and thesis of 80,000 words maximum, including footnotes/endnotes but excluding bibliography and appendices, under the direction of a supervisor; AND
+The Doctor of Philosophy is an entirely research-based degree, resulting in a thesis of 80,000 words maximum, including footnotes/endnotes but excluding bibliography and appendices, under the direction of a supervisor and an associate supervisor.

 Some thesis topics may require competence in ancient and/or modern foreign languages or other relevant areas of knowledge.

 Graduates will have systematic and critical understanding of a complex field of theologically related learning and specialized research skills for the advancement of learning in the field.
 They will have:

 - systematic and critical understanding of the chosen theologically related area